Census summit brings stakeholders together

-LITTLE ROCK, Ark. – Stakeholders in Arkansas are coming together today to figure out ways to get the most complete census count in Arkansas.
+LITTLE ROCK, Ark. – Stakeholders in Arkansas are coming together to figure out ways to get the most complete census count in the Natural State.

 The online census will be available in 12 different languages and the paper version will be available in English and Spanish.